 There are plenty of sites out there that will list your business in an index, either for free, a single fee, or a subscription, and expose you to a whole new audience of potential customers.
 In the office sector, these include Instant Offices, Hubble, LiquidSpace, EasyOffices, FlexOffices, rubberdesk and OfficeFreedom.

 Just bear in mind that some of these services won’t display your brand, instead presenting your available spaces anonymously among competitors.
 It’s also worth noting that some will link directly to your site for bookings while others will manage the booking process themselves before sending the lead to you.
 It’s up to you to decide which ones are most worth it.

 Even outside of industry-specific service aggregators, there are more opportunities for external exposure through general directory sites.
 Making sure to list your business on directories such as yell.com will maximise your visibility – spreading your eggs across many baskets.

 Finally, to capitalise on the plight of solo entrepreneurs and small teams that are bored of their home office and seeking short-term or temporary office spaces to dip in and out of, think about whether it’s worth listing your business on third-party marketplaces.

-Just like directories, there are lots of these that are specific to the office space sector, including CoWorker, Switch, Desanna, Croissant, Narau, Deskpass, Tally Market, WorkClub, Coworking.Caffee, and Upflex.
+Just like directories, there are lots of these that are specific to the office space sector, including CoWorker, Switch, Desanna, Croissant, Narau, Deskpass, Tally Workspace, WorkClub, Coworking.Caffee, and Upflex.
 They’re hubs that individuals and small teams can use to find places to work for short periods, and can be helpful in two main ways.